 - passive solar strategies;

-- · optimized placement of windows to maximize natural light;
+- optimized placement of windows to maximize natural light;

 - energy-efficient building design;

 - passive solar principles;

 - landscape design and plantings that provide cooling through shade in summer months;

-- · selecting roof materials to minimize heat loading and increase reflectivity.; and
+- · selecting roof materials to minimize heat loading and increase reflectivity.; and,

-- strategies for cross-ventilation.
+- · strategies for cross-ventilation.

-Each unit has its own private yard giving the option for indoor/outdoor living.
-A tree will be planted in one of the larger private yards and will provide a shady pleasing environment for all units.
-All new trees are deciduous providing shade in the summer and sun in the winter.
-Windows are openable on the east and west facades of the building allowing for cross ventilation.
+The units have windows facing both north and south with the end units having windows also facing east and west, allowing for solar gain throughout the year.
+Each unit has it's own private yard giving the option for indoor/outdoor living.
+The existing trees as well as some of the new trees are a mix of coniferous and deciduous providing shade in the summer and sun in the winter.
+Windows are openable allowing for cross ventilation.
 Buildings are designed to Step 3 of the Energy Code.